Divine Prosperity: Heresy or What? #4:

 God never asks a question to seek information because He already knows everything to be known, so I knew that the question and its answer were the core of what God was trying to tell me.
 I thought about it for a bit, but couldn’t come up with an answer, so I said, “I don’t know, Lord.”

 His reply revolutionized my theology.
 He said, “It’s the condition.
-The more you fulfill the conditions of my promises, the more you are acting like me.
-The more you act like me, the more you actually become like me because it becomes habit.”
+The more you fulfill the conditions of My promises, the more you are acting like Me.
+The more you act like Me, the more you actually become like Me because it becomes habit.”

 And it all suddenly fell into place as He reminded me of something I had heard quoted during a sermon on godly character: